centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 > These cleaning procedures will allow you to work in an optimal environment.
 If you wish, you can make a backup of your data.

-- Remove the legacy log files:

-  > You can check the path in this file `/etc/centreon-studio/map-log.xml`.
-By default, this should be `/var/log/centreon-map/centreon-map.log`.
+- Remove the legacy log files.
+(If you do not know where to find the log files, look in `/etc/centreon-studio/map-log.xml`.
+By default, the path is `/var/log/centreon-map/centreon-map.log`.)

   ```shell
   rm /var/log/centreon-map/centreon-map.log
   ```